 operations research, constraint programming, ethics, cross-cultural

 management, and music theory.
-He is an INFORMS Fellow and recipient of
+He is a Fellow of the Institute for

-He is equally active in the constraint programming community, having served
+He is equally active in the constraint programming community, where he has

 He is a pioneer in the integration of optimization

-and constraint programming technologies, having written the first book and co-chaired the first conference on the subject.
+and constraint programming technologies, having written the first book (2000)

+and co-chaired the first conference on the subject (1995).
 OR/CP

 integration is now an active research field and provides the basis for

-leading software packages like IBM's OPL Studio and the popular award-winning solver
+leading software packages like IBM's OPL Studio and the popular award-winning

-applications.
-More recently, he and T. Hadžić adapted decision diagrams to optimization, and several
+More recently, he and T. Hadžić introduced decision diagrams as

 Hooker’s interests in business ethics and cross-cultural management are reflected

-administration program.
+undergraduate business administration program.
 He was recognized with an Award

-for Sustained Teaching Excellence in 2009 and the Gerald Thompson Excellence in the
+for Sustained Teaching Excellence in 2009 and the Gerald Thompson Excellence